ebd622/docs/AI/summer_bootcamp_2026.md

 * Squad
   * A team of specialized *agents* that implements the work from the spec
 * From Vibe Codings to Spec-driven Development
+* The Spec is not a wish list, it is a contract to behave.
+A good spec tells:
+ *  What nust happen
+ *  What edge cases to handle
+ *  What is out of scope
+ *  What acceptance criteria